Eddy Boissézon

-Marie Cyril Eddy Boissézon (28 March 1952 – 1 November 2025) was a Mauritian politician who served as vice-president of Mauritius from 2019 to 2024.
+Marie Cyril Edouard "Eddy" Boissézon (28 March 1952 – 1 November 2025) was a Mauritian politician who served as vice-president of Mauritius from 2019 to 2024.

 Initially a member of the Mauritian Militant Movement, Boissézon joined Muvman Liberater in 2014.
 He was elected as a member of the National Assembly from 1995 to 2000, and again from 2014 to 2019.
 Boissézon was appointed Minister of Civil Service and Administrative Reforms in January 2017 and served until November 2019 under Pravind Jugnauth's first government.

 Early life and career

 Boissézon was born on 28 March 1952 and attended secondary school at Saint Joseph's College in Curepipe.
 He would go on to serve the same institution by becoming a teacher in accountancy.

 Afterwards, Boissézon worked at Barclays as a bank office and later as a purchasing and supply manager at Scott & Co.
 Ltd. He was also executive director at ATICS & Co.
 Ltd.